GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/docs/03_scaling_up.md

 ```
 * Load a specific program

-    >Note: All modules on NeSI have version and toolchain/environment suffixes.
+    >Note: All module names on NeSI Software stack have a version and toolchain/environment suffixes.
 If none is specified, the default version for the tool is loaded.
 The default version can be seen with the module avail command.

 ```bash
 $ module load MY_APPLICATION